bluzky/tarams/README.md

 ```

 ## Default value
-You can define default value for a field if it is  missing in params
+You can define a default value for a field if it's missing from the params.

 ```elixir
 schema = %{
     status: [type: :string, default: "pending"]
 }
 ```

-Or you can define default value as a function.
-This function is evaluated each time invoke `Tarams.parse`
+Or you can define a default value as a function.
+This function is evaluated when `Tarams.parse` gets invoked.

 ```elixir
 schema = %{
     date: [type: :utc_datetime, default: &Timex.now/0]